 As the name implies, Grants DAOs are decentralized communities of venture capitalists using governance tokens for decisions regarding capital allocation.
 One of the most popular examples of Grants DAOs refers to Moloch DAO.

 Build your identity as a certified blockchain expert with 101 Blockchains’ Blockchain Certifications designed to provide enhanced career prospects.

 Types of DAO Governance Models

-The first example of a DAO governance token for highlighting the efficiency of DAO governance would point at Constitution DAO.
-It basically refers to a DAO which can help user pool resources and gain shared ownership of assets through cryptocurrencies.
+The first example of a DAO governance token for highlighting the efficiency of DAO governance would point to the Constitution DAO.
+It basically refers to a DAO that can help users pool resources and gain shared ownership of assets through cryptocurrencies.
 The project discovered its roots with a core community of members encouraging many other people to purchase a replica of the US Constitution.
 You can notice the collector DAO governance model in the example of Constitution DAO.

 Interestingly, Constitution DAO came extremely close to the final deal as it could collect around $47 million in ETH.
 Even though the artifact’s sales price was around $43.2 million, the auction house reduced the bid of Constitution DAO for other expenses.
-The DAO accounted for taxes alongside the costs for maintaining the copy of the Constitution.
-Despite the failure, Constitution DAO showcased the power of DAO governance for encouraging collective effort among people.
+The DAO accounted for taxes alongside the costs of maintaining the copy of the Constitution.
+Despite the failure, Constitution DAO showcased the power of DAO governance to encourage collective effort among people.

 Friends with Benefits DAO